Impact of Wars on Places We Visited

 Impact of Wars - Angelina Jolie's new Movie about the Killing Fields

 Everyone we met in Cambodia had a story to tell about those years in the late 70s.
-A story we heard often was about their parents who were taken away and never seen again.
+We were told stories by young Cambodians about parents who were taken away and never seen again.
 One of our guides told us how he survived by growing up in a refugee camp.

 (First They Killed My Father: A Daughter of Cambodia Remembers) [By: Ung, Loung] [Sep, 2001]